-Cerebrospinal fluid (CSF) surrounds your brain and spinal cord and provides a cushion to protect them from injury.
-The spinal cord and CSF are surrounded by three layers of membranes.
-A CSF leak occurs when there is a hole or tear in the outermost layer of these membranes (dura mater), which allows some of the fluid to escape.
+Cerebrospinal fluid (CSF) surrounds the brain and spinal cord and provides a cushion to protect them from injury.
+There are three layers that surround the spinal cord and brain.
+When there is a hole or tear in the outermost layer, a CSF leak occurs.
+The hole or tear in this outer layer, called the dura mater, allows some of the fluid to escape.

 Symptoms vary between spinal and cranial CSF leaks.

 The most common symptom of a spinal CSF leak is a headache.
 These headaches usually:

 - Cause pain in the back of the head.